muratk5n/thirdwave/en/README.md

 ---

 'Certain section of MSM' keeps harping about "left's major loss" in the FR first round.
-Yet Le Pen (who softened her positions) took 1.1% more than Mélenchon but is deemed as 'resurgent'.
+Yet Le Pen took 1.1% more than Mélenchon but is deemed as 'resurgent'.
 Gaslighters..

 ---